Sydney-Informatics-Hub/scrna-analysis/README.md

 1. Quality control
 2. Doublet detection
 3. Dataset integration
+4. Cell annotation
+5. Pseudobulking and differential gene expression analysis
-4. Differential gene expression and pathway enrichment analyses.
+6. Pathway enrichment analyses.

 Each notebook explains what is happening in each step, complete with code and rationales for the choices we have made in our approach.